johnjago/awesome-uncopyright/README.md

 - [Referee Mindset](http://refereemindset.com/uncopyright) - Our mission is to help referees develop skills to be the best they can be.
 - [Ryan Boren](https://boren.blog/uncopyright/) - Lead developer of WordPress and a co-conspirator at Automattic.
 - [Serendipity Journal](https://dugmugg.wordpress.com/uncopyright/) - Sharing in community, we can achieve far more than we ever could on our own.
-- [Simple Tech Tutorials](https://simpletechtutorials.blogspot.com/) - Computer tutorials with a focus on simplicity.
+- [Simple Tech Tutorials](https://simpletechtutorials.blogspot.com/p/uncopyright.html) - Computer tutorials with a focus on simplicity.
-- [Srini Blog](http://sriniblog.com/uncopyright/) - SAP PI, Java and web programming.
 - [Steve Pavlina](http://www.stevepavlina.com/uncopyright-notice/) - Studying what it means to grow and how we can deliberately invite, process, and integrate new growth experiences.
-- [UnbelievableYou](http://unbelievableyou.com/uncopyright/) - A blog about you and your spiritual journey.
-- [Unwrap Your Mind](http://www.unwrapyourmind.com/about/uncopyright/) - Combining the best ideas and techniques of personal development, mind development, psychology, and spirituality.
 - [Zen Habits](https://zenhabits.net/uncopyright/) - Finding simplicity and mindfulness in the daily chaos of our lives.

 ### Images